MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302.md

 The Microsoft Computer Vision is a set of APIs designed to provide developers with image processing and analysis (with return information), using advanced algorithms, all from the cloud.
 Developers upload an image or image URL, and the Microsoft Computer Vision API algorithms analyze the visual content, based upon inputs chosen the user, which then can return information, including, identifying the type and quality of an image, detect human faces (returning their coordinates), and tagging, or categorizing images.
 For more information, visit the [Microsoft Computer Vision API page](https://azure.microsoft.com/en-gb/services/cognitive-services/computer-vision/).

-Having completed this lab, you will have a mixed reality HoloLens application, which will be able to do the following:
+Having completed this course, you will have a mixed reality HoloLens application, which will be able to do the following:

 1. Using the Tap gesture, the camera of the HoloLens will capture an image.
 2. The image will be sent to the Azure Computer Vision API Service.
 3. The objects recognized will be listed in a simple UI group positioned in the Unity Scene.

 In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality Application.
+This course is designed to teach you how to integrate an Azure Service with your Unity Project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality Application.

-This Lab is a self-contained tutorial, which doesn’t directly involve any other mixed reality Labs.
+This course is a self-contained tutorial, which doesn’t directly involve any other mixed reality Labs.

 ## Device support